SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/html-fundementals/+page.md

 	</svelte:fragment>
 </Lazy>

-You can see how each content creates a container around itself like building blocks and how some content is contained together within another container if they are a child of another element.
+You can see how each element is rendered with a container around its content and how some content is contained together within another container if they are a child of another element.
+It becomes evident why HTML is known as the 'building blocks of the web'.
 There is even an element just for grouping elements and is one of the most used elements called 'div' which I used to group the heading and paragraph in the last sequence of the animation.

 ## Wrap Up
 If all you want to do is build a static site without styling, you already have the basics and the reference to do so.
-If you want to move straight to learning how to style or make a page interactive, you will need to learn [CSS](https://en.wikipedia.org/wiki/CSS) and [JavaScript](https://en.wikipedia.org/wiki/JavaScript) respectively which build on the concepts here but you might be surprised by how much can be done with just HTML.
+If you want to move straight to learning how to style or make a page interactive, you will need to learn [CSS](https://en.wikipedia.org/wiki/CSS) and [JavaScript](https://en.wikipedia.org/wiki/JavaScript) respectively which build on the concepts here but you might be surprised by how much can be done with just HTML (build tables, forms, lists and more).
 Check out the resources below if you want to find out more about HTML and try building your first static site.

 To get started here is a template: